-You can never be too careful on the roads, especially when driving
+You can never be too careful on the roads in Oman, especially when driving

 Combined with high speeds, this has made the already scary roads in Oman even more dangerous than it already was.

 Oman has a reputation for having very dangerous roads.
 They are currently listed in 9th place in the world for the number of deaths on their roads each year.
-This is evident in the 692 fatalities on the Omani roads in 2016 alone.
+This is evident in the 637 fatalities and 2,815 injuries on the Omani roads in 2018 alone.

 This is how you can remain safe while driving in Oman: